 Additionally, some universities may require proof of language fluency for non-native speakers of English.
 This requirement is waived for those students who have completed any bachelor’s or master’s degree in the U.S.

-It is not uncommon for a university to offer a masters in coaching that can be completed in less than two years.
+It is common for a university to offer a master’s in coaching that can be completed in less than two years.
 Students can reduce the completion time by choosing a fast-track program or using credit transfers.
-Some universities offer accelerated online masters in coaching to help applicants complete the program faster than the usual two-year schedule.
-Here are some examples of universities offering an accelerated online masters in coaching:
+Some universities offer accelerated online master’s in coaching to help applicants complete the program faster than the usual two-year schedule.
+Here are some examples of universities offering an accelerated online master’s in coaching:

 Free Coaching Courses Online

-Many universities offer free masters in coaching courses.
-Although these free courses do not grant a degree, they do help students get information and understanding of what to expect when enrolling in a masters in coaching program.
-Some examples are:
+Many universities and online learning portals offer free master’s in coaching courses.
+Although these free courses do not grant a degree, they help students get information and understand what to expect when enrolling in a master’s in coaching program.
+These courses can also help with examinations and gaining additional insights into coaching and sports.
+Here are a few examples:

 Scholarships